drbakerusa/Game-Manager/README.md

 ![credential error](images/v0.2.0/credential-error.png)

-Once the credentials are saved, Game Manager will begin the process of synchronizing game metadata with F95zone.
+Once the credentials are saved, Game Manager will begin a [full metadata refresh](#refreshing-metadata).
 This process will take a few minutes to complete (depending on your connection speed).
 Once the process is complete, Game Manager is ready to use!

 ![full metadata refresh](images/v0.2.0/full-metadata-refresh.png)